Should I Apply Early Action?

-If increased admissions odds aren’t enough to entice you to consider early action, perhaps our financial argument will carry more weight.
-Quite simply, more merit aid money is stacked in schools’ coffers in the fall than will remain by the time the regular April deadline rolls around.
-Therefore, scholarship offers can be more generous to EA applicants than those applying as part of the normal cycle.
-Further, unlike with early decision, EA applications have the advantage of being able to apply to any other school they please if the offer of aid is less-than-satisfactory.
+If increased admissions odds aren’t enough to entice you to consider Early Action, there is also the potential to get a financial leg-up on your competition.
+While schools do not have different official financial aid policies for EA vs. RD, there is the simple reality that more money is stacked in schools’ coffers in the fall than will remain by the time the regular April deadline rolls around.
+Therefore, scholarship offers can sometimes be more generous to EA applicants than those applying as part of the normal cycle.
+Further, unlike with Early Decision, EA applications have the advantage of being able to apply to any other school they please if the offer of aid is less-than-satisfactory.
 This, of course, means that schools have more of an incentive to make aggressive offers to desirable applicants.
-Applying early within an institution’s rolling admissions cycle offers a similar advantage.

-Our advice when it comes to early action or applying early to a school with rolling admissions is that there is rarely a downside.
-You might end up improving your admissions chances and walking away with more merit money.
+Our basic advice, when it comes to Early Action, is that there is very little downside and a fair amount to potentially be gained.
+You don’t need to make an irreversible commitment, as in the case of Early Decision, and you might end up improving your admissions chances and walking away with more merit money.
 If not, you’re free to move on and continue shopping for the school of your dreams, having at least already gained the experience of going through the full application process.

 To view the most recent Early Action admission statistics and how rates compare to Early Decision and Regular Decision at 100+ of the nation’s most selective colleges and universities, click here.